AnsarIbrahim/Portfolio-microverse/README.md

 In order to run this project you need:

-- Modern chrome Browser
+- Modern Chrome Browser

 ### Setup

-- Clone this repository to your desired folder with the following commend
+- Clone this repository to your desired folder with the following command
 ```
 git clone git@github.com:AnsarIbrahim/Ansar-Portfolio.git
 ```